desihub/imaginglss/docs/install.rst

 On parallel HPC systems where files are hosted in a shared file system, the time it takes to launch a Python application may fluctuate badly.
-This applied to ImagingLSS, too.
+This applies to ImagingLSS, too.
-At NERSC, we setup python-mpi-bcast to eliminate this issue https://github.com/rainwoodman/python-mpi-bcast .
+At NERSC, we set up python-mpi-bcast to eliminate this issue https://github.com/rainwoodman/python-mpi-bcast .
 This will be noted in the full examples.

 Data Dependency